List of countries | Ranking

 Military - note

-Palestinian Authority security forces maintain security control of 17.5% (called Area A) of the West Bank, as agreed by the Palestine Liberation Organization and Israel in the Oslo Accords, although Israeli security forces frequently conducted security operations there; Israeli security forces maintain responsibility for the remaining 82.5% of the West Bank, including Area B (22.5%), where the Palestinian Authority has administrative control, and Area C (60%), where Israel maintains administrative control (2024)
+Palestinian Authority security forces maintain security control over 17.5% (referred to as Area A) of the West Bank, as agreed upon by the Palestine Liberation Organization and Israel in the Oslo Accords.
+However, Israeli security forces frequently conduct operations in this area.
+Israeli security forces are responsible for the remaining 82.5% of the West Bank, which includes Area B (22.5%), where the Palestinian Authority has administrative control, and Area C (60%), where Israel maintains administrative control (2024).

 Terrorism